mnee-xyz/mnee-sdk-docker/README.md

 Instructions on how to get a copy of the project and running on your local machine.

 ### Prerequisites:
-Before running the project, make sure the following tools are installed on your system.
+### Ensure the following tools are installed on your system, or use Docker if you prefer(Refer Docker setup)

 ### Install Node.js (v18 or higher) & npm.